Classical & Roman in Limerick 2018

 The Persians were as expected a line of cavalry, but also a half hearted Death Star with peltasts of some sort either side of it.
 My army's plan was simple, spread out and try to sweep the Persians from the field.
 The Heavy Infantry command was deployed on the open flank, Chariotry down the middle and the Medium Foot hugging the fields and waterway on the opposite flank.

-In a late night bar named after George Best's bishop-kicking Rugby balls, both armies were drifting frantically towards the edge of the table as they advanced, the Persians taking advantage of their surfeit of extra legs in order to do so a little more quickly than the Chinese pedestrians facing them.
+Driven forward by thoughts of Louis Walsh's Guinness-drenched Persian slave tutor, both armies were drifting frantically towards the edge of the table as they advanced, the Persians taking advantage of their surfeit of extra legs in order to do so a little more quickly than the Chinese pedestrians facing them.
 Their Elephant Death Star had no qualms either way, it was ploughing forwards - as were the two scythed chariots in the Persian line. |

 On the opposite flank much the same was happening with both armies spreading out and closing on one another with all the haste that a cutting edge fast moving city like Limerick can muster.